 Home owners should:

-Recommendations for treatment will depend upon a variety of factors including the type of building construction, routes of potential or actual termite ingress, accessibility and the home owner’s financial considerations.
+Recommendations for termite treatments will depend upon a variety of factors including the type of building construction, routes of potential or actual termite ingress, accessibility and the home owner’s financial considerations.

 Full Timber Pest Inspections should accompany all treatment methods to accurately appraise these factors and determine the current and ongoing risk status of the property.